 The database of performances of ancient dramas on the Czech stage is a part of the European projects Network of Research and Documentation of Performances of Ancient Greek Drama (Athens) and Archive of Performances of Greek and Roman Drama (Oxford).
 Furthermore, Jan Bažant takes part in the project Corpus vasorum antiquorum that is under the aegis of the Union académique internationale in Brussels.

 DEPICTIONS OF ANCIENT MYTHS SINCE THE BEGINNINGS UNTIL TODAY

 The project deals with depictions of ancient Greek and Roman myths in visual arts since the beginnings in the 8th century BCE until today.
-The first output of the project will be the monograph Perseus a Medusa (Perseus and Medusa) published in the publishing house Academia (see Strategy AV21 under Projects).
+The first output of the project is the monograph Perseus a Medusa (Perseus and Medusa) published in the publishing house Academia in 2017 (see Strategy AV21 under Projects).